8 Array Formulas

 lookup_value

-: the value to search forlookup_array
+: The value to search for.lookup_array

-: the array to searchmatch_mode
+: The array to search within.match_mode

 8.5.8 XLOOKUP